ajlopez/SimpleActors/README.md

 });
 ```

 The module detects at runtime if the callback has one or two arguments.
+In the latter case, the first one is
+considered the err receiver, and the second is the result of invocation.

 If the final real method to invoke admits a callback, you MUST add an addition parameter true (mandatory):